You’re hearing the first-ever dual Widows Unfiltered interview this week.

 Julie McAdoo and Carrie Fajvan have recently graduated from Mom Goes On, and they’re here to share their experiences of losing their husbands, which I think you’ll find incredibly relatable.

 Not only did they learn the skills to embark on their own journeys of healing, but they formed a beautiful friendship during their time inside Mom Goes On, and you’re going to hear how they used the container to push each other in the most loving way.

-Welcome to The Widowed Mom Podcast, episode 149, Widows Like Us: An Interview with Julie McAdoo and Carrie Fajvan.
+Welcome to The Widowed Mom Podcast, episode 149, Widows Unfiltered: An Interview with Julie McAdoo and Carrie Fajvan.

 Welcome to The Widowed Mom Podcast, the only podcast that offers a proven process to help you work through your grief, to grow, evolve, and create a future you can truly look forward to.
 Here’s your host, Master Certified life coach, grief expert, widow, and mom, Krista St. Germain.

 Hey there, welcome to another episode of the podcast.
 I’m excited about this one.
 I’ve already recorded it, and usually, when I do an interview podcast, I go back, and I record the intro later.
 So, you haven’t listened to the interview yet, but it’s already done, and I just love it.
 I loved it for so many reasons.
 One, you’re going to meet a couple of amazing women who have been through so much but are so relatable.
 They’ve formed a beautiful friendship during Mom Goes On, and I know neither one of them expected and that I really loved hearing about.